dominic097/blog/proxies.md

 ---

-Proxies are lower level functionality introduced as a part of **ES6, **By that They alter the default behaviour of Javascript by a wrapper function called **Traps** aka _Proxy handlers_.
-These handlers has an opportunity to perform extra logic on top of native function before forwarding to the original target/wrapped object.
+Proxies are lower level functionality introduced as a part of **ES6, **By that They alter the default behavior of Javascript by a wrapper function called **Traps** aka _Proxy handlers_.
+These handlers have an opportunity to perform extra logic on top of native function before forwarding to the original target/wrapped object.

-Again as I described above, _Proxies an_ Ability to modify the default behaviour of Javascript within itself is one of the ingredient that amuses me toward Javascript.
+Again as I described above, _Proxies a_bility to modify the default behavior of Javascript within itself is one of the ingredients that amuses me toward Javascript.

+Let's dig in with an popular example, getter \[\[get\]\] and setter \[\[set\]\]. which allows us to intercept get & set operations with custom behavior